littlehousezh/test_plugin/README.md

 When IntelliJ opens a project after installation, TestCompass shows a setup dialog.
 Enter:

-- `Student ID`: your course or assignment student identifier.
+- `Student ID`: your student identifier.
 - `Amplify token`: the token provided by the instructor.

 You can update these later in `Settings > Tools > TestCompass` or by searching `TestCompass` in IntelliJ settings.